 Commonly used methylated spirits is a general-purpose alcohol which is not fit for drinking.
-This is because approximately 10% methanol has been added to it, along with additives such as isopropyl alcohol, acetone, methyl ethyl ketone, and methyl isobutyl ketone.
+This is because approximately 10% methanol has been added to it, along with additives such as pyridine, isopropyl alcohol, acetone, methyl ethyl ketone, and methyl isobutyl ketone.
 The methanol is where the name ‘methylated spirits’ comes from.

+What makes denatured alcohol poisonous is the addition of methanol and other substances.
+Denatured alcohol can cause blindness, brain damage, or even death if consumed.
 Blue or pink dye is sometimes added to methylated spirits to make it easily identifiable.

 What are methylated spirits used for?